Prudential UK Property S1 & S3 funds

 We announced a deferral on some types of withdrawals from the Workplace Pensions Prudential UK Property S1 & S3 funds.
 We also decided to stop accepting new contributions into the funds.

-This was done as the manager of the underlying fund, the M&G PP UK Property fund, needs to sell some of the property the fund owns, so that payments can be made to customers.
+This was done as the manager of the underlying fund, the M&G PP UK Property fund, needed to sell some of the property the fund owned, so that payments could be made to customers.
 Occasionally we, along with the fund manager, put withdrawal requests on hold for our property funds which enables the manager to get the best price it can for property it is selling within the underlying fund.

-This is a normal part of how a property fund works, and doing this can help the manager protect the value of the fund for everyone invested in it.
+This is a normal part of how a property fund works, and doing this helped the manager protect the value of the fund for everyone invested in it.

-The general market conditions since our announcement, especially in 2020 due to the Coronavirus pandemic, have meant the fund manager has been unable to sell sufficient properties to enable the underlying fund to come out of deferral.
-Those conditions have improved and the fund manager has been able to restart their planned sales of properties.
+The general market conditions since that announcement, especially in 2020 due to the Coronavirus pandemic, meant the fund manager was unable to sell sufficient properties to enable the underlying fund to come out of deferral.
+Those conditions improved and the fund manager was able to restart their planned sales of properties.

-The unit price of the funds continues to be published on our website.
+The unit prices of funds are published on our website.

-The unit price for your Prudential UK Property S1 or S3 fund is linked to the value of the property assets of the underlying fund, the M&G PP UK Property fund (which in earlier updates to this page we’ve referred to by another name we use internally, the “PPL Property fund”).
+The unit prices for the Prudential UK Property S1 and S3 funds were linked to the value of the property assets of the underlying fund, the M&G PP UK Property fund (which in earlier updates to this page we referred to by another name we use internally, the “PPL Property fund”).
 Due to the ongoing Coronavirus situation, independent valuers in the market had found it increasingly difficult to accurately value properties held by commercial property funds.
 As a result a material uncertainty clause was invoked.

 The general lack of market activity meant there were few similar properties with which to compare valuations.
 There were also issues with assessing how secure rental income from tenants may be, both now and in the future.
 These issues can create uncertainty in the overall fund valuation and therefore also affect fund prices.

-As previously advised, the clause was lifted in September 2020 and no longer applies.
+As previously advised, the clause was lifted in September 2020.